Dcargle1020/web-server-benchmark/README.md

 - CPU efficiency under curl-based load
 - Ease of configuration

+> ### Filesystem Health & Quota Simulation

+Simulated low-inode exhaustion and user quota enforcement:

+- Created a loop device and formatted with `ext4` (with limited inodes)
+- Mounted with `usrquota` and verified quota support
+- Used `touch` in a loop to hit inode exhaustion
+- Enabled user quotas with `quotacheck`, `repquota`
+- Verified enforcement via quota report
-> This lab was completed on an AWS EC2 instance running Ubuntu 24.04.
+- > This lab was completed on an AWS EC2 instance running Ubuntu 24.04.
+Tools: `fallocate`, `mkfs.ext4`, `mount`, `df -i`, `quotacheck`, `repquota`